PCI DSS Penetration Testing | PCI Test

 What is PCI penetration testing?

-PCI penetration test is performed to identify security vulnerabilities in line with PCI DSS requirements.
+PCI penetration test is performed across the cardholder data environment to identify security vulnerabilities in line with PCI DSS requirements.
 It is targeted on the internal systems that store, process or transmit card data, public-facing devices and systems and databases.
-PCI test validates the segmentation controls to prevent unauthorised access to CDE.

 External PCI penetration tests are performed on the internet-facing systems.
 This is not like external vulnerability scans that involve running vulnerability scanners (wholly automated) and analysing issues for false positive removals.
 Comparatively, penetration tests are resource intensive and in-depth and provide effective input to your risk management process.